 (Note: The broadcast contains some errors.
 Budapest is in Hungary, not in Czechoslovakia.
 Les and Eva got married in Budapest before they emigrated to America.)

-Alice Kern (z”l) was born in Sighet, Romania in 1923.
+Alice Kern, speaker and author (z”l) was born in Sighet, Romania in 1923.
 In 1944 her life changed drastically.
 For many years Alice spoke to groups in Portland and beyond sharing her story of overcoming adversity with courage and hope.
 She published her memoirs “Tapestry of Hope” and a documentary was produced chronicling her visit back to Sighet, Auschwitz, and Bergen Belsen, “Journey to Remember.”

 Audio interview of Alice Kern : https://archive.org/details/MarkD.RichardsonOralInterviewAliceKern